mitchallen/go-monorepo-101/README.md

         go get github.com/mitchallen/coin
 ```

-* Add the module with this commamd (note the dot (.) to indicate the current directory)
+* Add the module with this command (note the dot (.) to indicate the current directory)

 ```sh
 go work use -r .